lch9527/OSU_Forest_Capstone/README.md

 * System Architecture: https://drive.google.com/file/d/1oLu5wfG_SIppN9Ka5sXcR6k3V_zubZvT/view?usp=share_link

 ### Documentation ###
 FBX Model was not included into project due to size limit for Github.
-This can be downloaded through here: https://drive.google.com/drive/folders/1pSsz9ViWHQpF_VXSE-pQvVwlkNdncPAj?usp=sharing
+This can be downloaded here: https://drive.google.com/drive/folders/1pSsz9ViWHQpF_VXSE-pQvVwlkNdncPAj?usp=sharing

 Note: To obtain and use the FBX model, it would require the use of a rar file opener app (such as Winrar).